-- (b) The fair values of capital market instruments were determined using discounted cash flow techniques. - (c) The Corporation issued 7.77% notes due 2014 with an aggregate nominal value of US\$50 million at a discount on 17 November 1999 under its US\$3 billion medium term note programme.
-All the notes issued are unsecured and rank equally with all of the Corporation's other unsecured senior indebtedness.
-The notes were repaid in full during 2014.
+- (b) The fair values of capital market instruments were determined using discounted cash flow techniques. - (c) The Corporation issued the following notes under its 2009 US\$3 billion medium term note programme:

+The notes were repaid in full during 2015.

+All the notes issued are unsecured and ranked equally with all of the Corporation's other unsecured senior indebtedness.